codecheckers/codecheckers.github.io/nl-workshop2.md

 ---
 layout: page
-title: CODECHECK-NL Workshop for Geosciences
+title: CODECHECK-NL Workshop for Geosciences and Environmental Sciences
 permalink: /nl-workshop2/
 ---

-## CALL FOR PAPERS/PREPRINTS/CODE: Are you a researcher in geosciences interested in reproducible code and Open Science?
+## CALL FOR PAPERS/PREPRINTS/CODE: Are you a researcher in geosciences/environmental sciences interested in reproducible code and Open Science?
 We have the perfect opportunity for you!

-As part of our NWO project [CHECK-NL](https://codecheck.org.uk/nl), **we are looking for researchers from the field of geosciences based at a Dutch knowledge institution or university who would like their papers or projects to be “codechecked” during a live, one-day code-checking workshop on 26 September 2024** at the University of Twente.
+As part of our NWO project [CHECK-NL](https://codecheck.org.uk/nl), **we are looking for researchers from the field of geosciences/environmental sciences based at a Dutch knowledge institution or university who would like their papers or projects to be “codechecked” during a live, one-day code-checking workshop on 26 September 2024** at the University of Twente.
 A codecheck is a light-touch independent peer review to check that your code and data can generate the computational results in your paper or project (see more details [here](https://codecheck.org.uk/process/)).